animal-tree/BrokenWisdoms-TheReturnofNort/4-Faith.md

 >
 > Another interpretation is that his love is tied to a soulmate who he is separated from.
 I like that interpretation, too, but that would be a fast thematic divergence from the rest of the sonnet.
 >
 > Every other interpretation, besides this literal one, is wrong in some way that I can specify if they're listed.
-In short, they diverge from the commentary of the sonnet and undermine the speaker's struggle.
+In short, they diverge from the commentary of the sonnet and undermine the narrator's struggle.

 #